-The white picket fence idea may be a bit outdated, but the idea of security, love and family is pretty universal.
+The white picket fence idea may be a bit outdated, but the concept of security, love, and family is pretty universal.
 There's a lot of people sharing the same dream of buying a house in the suburbs, raising a family, and maybe getting a dog or two, all while having enough for vacations.
-I mean is that really too much to ask?
+I mean, is that really too much to ask?

 2 Canucks drink milk from bags (Major difference)

 Bags of milk make sense.
 Why waste a carton or plastic jug when you can just fill these thin plastic bags with milk instead?
-I didn't even know this was not a thing in other countries until people starting asking about it and saying it was so weird.
+I didn't even know this was not a thing in other countries until people started asking about it and saying it was weird.

-Normally a house will buy 4 litres of milk (which is just over one gallon) and that comes in three transparent bags.
-Every house has a hard plastic milk container, you put the bag inside the milk container, it sticks out a bit, and then you snip the corner of the bag off to make a small hole to pour from.
+Usually, a house will buy 4 liters of milk (which is just over one gallon), which comes in three transparent bags.
+Every home has a rigid plastic milk container.
+You put the bag inside the milk container, it sticks out a bit, and then you snip the corner of the load off to make a small hole to pour from.
 Again, it just makes sense when that's all you've ever known.

 1 You'll see the same style and brands (Basically the same)

-If you travel from Canada to America or America to Canada, you'll see a lot of the same brands.
-There are of course specific stores that are country-specific that never made their way across the border, but a lot of major brands like Nike, Old Navy, Gap, or Michael Kors are available in both countries.
-H&M and Forever 21 are popular with younger women, Walmart and Costco are in every major city across both countries and most importantly, Amazon is taking over the world, especially in Canada and the US.
+If you travel from Canada to America or America to Canada, you'll see many of the same brands.
+There are, of course, specific stores that are country-specific that never made their way across the border, but a lot of major brands like Nike, Old Navy, Gap, or Michael Kors are available in both countries.
+H&M and Forever 21 are popular with younger women.
+Walmart and Costco are in every major city across both countries.
+Most importantly, Amazon is taking over the world, especially in Canada and the US.